Langdon: Oh, jeez. You guys don't even read your own history, do you?

 Aside from Llewelyn, everyone who deals with Chigurh loses 50 IQ points.
 After pulling him over and handcuffing him, a deputy simply holds an entire phone conversation with his back to the man and gets strangled.
 The Sheriff realizes that this hired contract is running around killing people and going after Moss, and instead of contacting federal authorities, other law enforcement officials, etc... he basically does nothing and just retires.
 Also, an idiot ball to anyone who works with Chigurh as he apparently is quite willing to off any employers or associates if it strikes his fancy.

-The ending of the original Ocean's Eleven movie.
-How stupid could the team have to be to put the money in a coffin and not make sure that it wasn't cremated.
+The ending of Ocean's 11.
+How stupid could the team have to be to put the money in a coffin and not make sure that it wasn't cremated?
 If the coffin in question was a regular burial coffin, and not the flimsy version used for cremation, then we either have a classic case of poor research, or a legendarily stupid operator at the crematorium (the other reason is that the film couldn't show a gang of criminals getting away with it).

 The Framing Story overall: an adoption agency listens to a couple tell a fantastical story, and never seem to confirm its truth or check for the sanity of the speakers.